uptick/gitops/README.md

 Secrets should be placed in `secrets.env`.
 The example file `secrets.example.env` has the environment variables you will need to supply.

-Gitops has a helm chart defining its deployment.
-Invoke scripts are provided to make deployment painless.
-See `tasks.py`.

 Add `export GITOPS_APPS_DIRECTORY=~/<cluster-apps-folder>` to invoke gitops from any directory.

 Ensure that gitops has `edit` access to the namespace it is deploying to.
 An example RoleBinding is: